-When a narcissist comes at you with game after game, you just can not get your thoughts how someone who claims to care for you, could be so horrible to you.
-Yet, they once were so kind towards you, as they play the admiration face and treat you better than anyone ever has, with their attention seeking face by, mirroring you to future fake with you so that they can exploit you, then when they don’t get what they want outcomes their envious face when then they treat you worse than anyone ever has, yet with their many manipulation games, such as, blame-shifting, gaslighting, silent treatments, their lies are their reality, so they tell them with so much conviction and truth, we are often the ones left believing it to be all our fault, it is never your fault for people to treat you so wrong, the fault lays with their disorder.
+When a narcissist comes at you with game after game, you just can not get your thoughts around how someone who claims to care for you could be so horrible to you.
+Yet, they once were so kind towards you, as they play the admiration face and treat you better than anyone ever has, with their attention-seeking face by, mirroring you to future fake with you so that they can exploit you, then when they don’t get what they want outcomes their envious face when they treat you worse than anyone ever has, yet with their many manipulation games, such as, blame-shifting, gaslighting, silent treatments, their lies are their reality, so they tell them with so much conviction and truth, we are often the ones left believing it to be all our fault, it is never your fault for people to treat you so wrong, the fault lays with their disorder.

-As you and those around them often believe they are genuine people with good intentions, understanding that we all make mistakes, care about and look for the good in others, we also most likely didn’t even realise people like this existed.
-When you work out just how unbelievable they genuinely are, you have the battle of showing others just how believable the narcissists manipulative behaviour truly is, all the narcissists fake apologies, false promises and destructive ways, often trying to explain yourself to others while you are questioning everything that’s happened to you.
+As you and those around them often believe, they are genuine people with good intentions, understanding that we all make mistakes, care about and look for the good in others.
+We also most likely didn’t even realise people like this existed.
+When you work out just how unbelievable they genuinely are, you have the battle of showing others just how believable the narcissists manipulative behaviour truly is, all the narcissist’s fake apologies, false promises and destructive ways, often trying to explain yourself to others while you are questioning everything that’s happened to you.
 You are left looking and feeling crazy, and for many who have lost everything, for others losing a lot, from hopes, dreams, relationships, possessions, sense of self, trust, self-esteem, self-love, physical and mental health problems, financial health, it’s an incredibly life-draining place to be.

 The narcissist personality disorder is on a spectrum, so it varies from person to person how much damage they do to you.
-Also, we are all individuals so how much we can take, and how long it takes for us to work it out the narcissist’s manipulative behaviours, as through their gaslighting, they twist and turn through everything you go through with them, just to keep confusing you.
+Also, we are all individuals, so how much we can take, and how long it takes for us to work it out the narcissist’s manipulative behaviours, as through their gaslighting, they twist and turn through everything you go through with them, just to keep confusing you.

 A narcissist infects your heart with lies, Contaminates￼ your mind with distractions, takes your boundaries, your trust, your self-love and self-worth, taking your belongings, and so much more.